 So you could say that my musical interest started with Elvis Presley at the tender age of three.
 He was a stranger in my world and I didn’t understand a word he sang.
 But something about him made me calm.
 I have this early memory of my mother telling me that, whenever he appeared on the television, young Tommy sat quietly in awe in front of it.
 Following the guy on the screen, his every move.
 I admired him in my own special way.
 I fell in love with his voice at that very early age.

+There is no doubt that Elvis Presley was the starting point to my music passion.
+But hey, wait a minute, you might say.
+How on earth could you go from that music to the hard rock genre, with Motley Crue and Kiss?
+Just sit tight and listen, my friends.
 The album that I remember most from the early days is “Elvis Golden Records Volume 2.”
 I seem to remember an afternoon in October 1975.
 I was nine years old.
 I had been in school that day with only one thing on my mind.
 I wanted to head to the city center and go to the only real record store in town, “Rillen” at Lillegade Street.

 At this time, I was slowly beginning to be the youngest and best customer at the store.
 From 1974 to 1986, I bought so many records that I became friends with the staff, and in 1981, I got my first job there.
 I was in heaven.
 But that’s a story for a later time.